ARM-software/psa-arch-tests/tbsa-v8m/README.md

 Partners can also write their own abstraction layer implementations to allow TBSA-v8M tests to be run in other environments, for example, as raw workload on an RTL simulation.

+## Scenarios

+The mapping of the rules in the specification to the test cases and the steps followed in the tests are mentioned in the [Scenario document](docs/Arm_TBSA-v8M_Scenario_document.pdf) present in the docs/ folder.

 ## Getting started